There’s a zebra loose in our kitchens!!

 - sprinkles for decorating, if desired

 - Make the vanilla batter: Whisk the flour, salt, baking powder, and baking soda together in a large bowl.
 Set aside.
 Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and sugar together on high speed until smooth and creamy, about 3 minutes.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.
 On medium-high speed, add 1 egg at a time, beating well after each addition.
 Beat in the sour cream and vanilla extract.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.

 - With the mixer on low speed, add the dry ingredients in three additions alternating with the buttermilk, beginning and ending with the dry ingredients, and mixing each addition just until incorporated.
 Do not overmix this batter.
 The batter will be smooth, velvety, and slightly thick.